 And once those good bacteria are in place, you need to feed them well.
 Our modern diets, low in fibre and high in salt, sugar and fat tend to have a negative effect on our gut microbiomes, encouraging the growth of more pro-inflammatory strains such as certain E.coli strains.
 Eating a variety of high fiber plant foods such as vegetables, whole grains and legumes provide non-digestible carbohydrates that drive fermentation and keep your gut microbes happily fed.

 Intestinal parasite infection is more common than you think; if you are experiencing symptoms such as watery diarrhea, cramping or severe bloating, don’t wait.
 Go see your doctor right away.
 Of course, an ounce of prevention is worth a pound of cure.
 When you’re feeling well, help strengthen your defenses by eating well and taking a daily dose of Bio-K+ probiotic drinks or capsules.

 Do you have any other questions about your gut health?
 Ask us in comments below.
 If you are looking to stock up on Bio-K+, head to our store locator.
-For more information on Bio-K+, probiotics and digestive health, contact us, find us on Facebook and Instagram or join our community.
+For more information on Bio-K+, probiotics and gut health, contact us, find us on Facebook and Instagram or join our community.